dnyxofficial/.github/profile/README.md

 ## 🌍 How We Work

-At Dnyx, we follow a streamlined process designed to deliver the best results:
+At DNYX, we follow a streamlined process designed to deliver the best results:

 1. **Discovery**: Understanding your vision and goals.
 2. **Design**: Crafting intuitive and attractive user interfaces.